lem-project/lem-project.github.io/content/en/usage/usage.md

 Use `M-x vi-mode` and `M-x emacs-mode`.

-You can also start Lem in any given, see the configuration section.
+You can also start Lem in any given mode, see the configuration section.

 ## Auto-completion (abbrev)